Return

 What Every Personality Test Gets Wrong — and What Structural Motivation Reveals

 The RADIX Structural Profile is a free psychometric instrument built on HEXACO validation that measures motivational structure — not fixed type.
 Forty archetypes.
 Four movements.
 It doesn't tell you who you are.
-It tells you where effort converts and where it bleeds out.
+It tells you where effort converts and where it dissipates.

 04 — Endorsements